Dez Dickerson: Life and career

 Following the 1999 tour, Dickerson left the band to pursue other options.
 He was replaced by Wendy Melvoin.

 After leaving the Revolution, Dickerson formed his own short-lived band, the Modernaires, and toured in support of Billy Idol on his 1984 Rebel Yell tour, frequently joining Idol onstage.
 Dickerson appeared in the movie Purple Rain with the Modernaires, but their song was not released as a single nor on the Purple Rain soundtrack.
 A solo recording deal failed to materialize, and in 1987 Dickerson relocated to Nashville to back singer Judson Spence.
 He also kept busy with session work and producing other artists.

 In 1990, Dickerson was named vice president of A&R with the CCM (Contemporary Christian music) label Starsong Communications.
 Four years later he founded his own label, Absolute Records, a Christian rock record company.
 Artists on his label included Squirt, These 5 Down and Metropolis aka Metropolis America.
 He released a solo album in the late 1990s entitled Oneman, and then a book, My Time with Prince: Confessions of a Former Revolutionary, which spans from his audition in 1978 until leaving Prince in 1983.

 In 2005, Dickerson released a double CD retrospective collection of his work from 1982 to 1987, including the complete version of the "classic" Modernaire.
 Taken from the film Purple Rain and featuring Prince on guitars, keyboards and backing vocals, this track was released on vinyl in 2008 by the UK label, Citinite.

 Also in 2005, a three-CD set was released, Rock of Ages – Where Classic Hymns Meet Classic Rock!.
 This was produced, arranged, recorded and mixed by Dickerson and features powerful guitar riffs.
 It presented 32 well-known hymns in a rock format, with Dickerson playing many of the instruments.
 Joining Dickerson on this project was his son, Jordan Dickerson, who contributed drums to many of the tracks and bass guitar on some.
 Jordan also arranged "Agnus Dei".

 Currently, Dickerson manages record label and branding companies Pavilion Entertainment and Pavilion Synergies in Nashville.
 In 2012 he joined his former bandmates at a full-scale Revolution reunion which was set up by drummer Robert "Bobby Z." Rivkin to raise money and awareness for heart disease; Prince attended the performances but did not participate.

+Starting in 2023, Dez, periodically, began filling in for different hosts at Super Talk 99.7 WTN in Nashville, TN.